bitifet/sqltt/README.md

 Available queries: list, listByDept, show, insert, update
 ```

-> 📌 If single SQLTT template where published in that file, we would had
+> 📌 If single SQLTT template where published in that file, we would had got
-> obtained its SQL instead just like we are going to obtain right now by
+> its SQL instead just like we are going to obtain right now by specifying it.
-> specifying it.

-Now we can obtain desired query just specifying it as a parameter:
+Now we can obtain desired query just by specifying it as a parameter:

 **$ ``node personnel.sql.js list``**